PragatiJ55/Engage_project/README.md

 Website hosted on azure at https://testpragati.azurewebsites.net/

+If the hosted website has some error(hosted the website on free credits left in Azure for students subscription), please run the website locally.
+Steps to run website locally:
+1. Run command - npm install
+2. Change the baseURL in line 48 to "http://localhost:8080/"
+3. Run command - node server.js

 #Features:

 1. Allows authentication for 2 roles, teacher and student.
 Once authenticated, the interface is shown based on the role.